 In 2019, retailers are expected to tackle this situation smoothly with easy checkout and payment steps.
 Online retailers will take a step further to improve their checkout process making it more secure, simple, and convenient for their customers.

 If you have an online shop that sells internationally, it’s beneficial to have a local payment option for your global customers.
 The best way is to consolidating your payments into a single platform, providing a smooth payment process to your customer all around the world.

 Treating your customers special is the key to success in any business.
 In the digital world, a satisfied customer is the most effective marketing strategy.
 Being available on every channel is not sufficient, you have to recognize your customer on each platform and provide them special treatment based on their previous history with you.

 If a customer who recently visited your brand on Facebook, for example, is visiting your website, provide that customer experience based on the last encounter they had.
 What products were you displaying?
 What content were you discussing?
 A seamless omni-channel experience will drive greater engagement and conversions.

 According to an Evergage study, only 27% of marketers are syncing half or more of their channels.
-In 2019, you will see a rise in this number as sellers are focusing more on AI-driven targeting to recognize their customer on different channels.
+This year, you will see a rise in this number as sellers are focusing more on AI-driven targeting to recognize their customers on different channels.
 This will be one of the most popular e-commerce trends in 2019 that you should adopt.